 Chronic Fatigue Syndrome

-Although as many as 25% of people report being chronically fatigued (see Fatigue), only about 0.5% of people meet criteria for having CFS.
+Although as many as 25% of people in the United States report being chronically fatigued, only about 0.5% of people meet criteria for having CFS.
 Although the term CFS was first used in 1988, the disorder has been well described since at least the mid 1700s but has had different names (eg, febricula, neurasthenia, chronic brucellosis, effort syndrome).
-CFS is most common among young and middle-aged women but has been described in all ages, including children, and in both sexes.
+CFS is most described among young and middle-aged women but has been noted in all ages, including children, and in both sexes.

 CFS is not malingering (intentional feigning of symptoms).
 CFS does share many features with fibromyalgia, such as sleep disorders, mental cloudiness, fatigue, pain, and exacerbation of symptoms with activity.

 Etiology is unknown.
 No infectious, hormonal, immunologic, or psychiatric cause has been established.
 Among the many proposed infectious causes, Epstein-Barr virus, Lyme disease, candidiasis, and cytomegalovirus have been proven not to cause CFS.
 Similarly, there are no allergic markers and no immunosuppression.

 Various minor immunologic abnormalities have been reported.
 These abnormalities include low levels of IgG, abnormal IgG, decreased lymphocytic proliferation, low interferon-gamma levels in response to mitogens, poor cytotoxicity of natural killer cells, circulating autoantibodies and immune complexes, and many other immunologic findings.
 However, none provide adequate sensitivity and specificity for defining CFS.
 They do, however, underscore the physiologic legitimacy of CFS.